Frink Gets Testy: Plot

+Production

+Maurice LaMarche reprised his role as Orson Welles.
+He previously played Welles in the eighteenth season episode "Treehouse of Horror XVII."

+Cultural references

+Homer attempts to watch Brooklyn Bound, a fictional film by Noah Baumbach, but is forced to watch The Nut Job 3: The Squirreling, a fictional sequel to The Nut Job 2: Nutty by Nature.
+He also tries to watch Shakespeare in the Park but opts for Sesame Street on Ice.

 Reception

+Critical response

 Dennis Perkins of The A.V.
 Club gave this episode a B−, stating, "I’ll say one thing for ‘Frink Gets Testy’: It's unsatisfying in a different way than usual for latter-day Simpsons.
 Starting out with some truly fine gags and a setup worthy of a classic, high-concept Simpsons episode, it had me laughing—out loud, even—far more than any episode has in a while.
 And then the realization that it had gone into its third ad break with all its plot threads still hanging made me groan (although not out loud).
 There clearly just wasn't enough time to pay off some promising and enjoyable storylines, and, indeed, the rushed conclusion perfunctorily wrapped them up, leaving me—and here's the unusual part—wishing it were longer.
 (I could actually see this extended into a second feature film, if there were to be such a thing.)"

+Tony Sokol of Den of Geek gave the episode 3.5 out of 5 stars.
+He highlights Lisa and Bart's reactions to their rankings and the commentary by Orson Welles.

+Viewing figures

 "Frink Gets Testy" scored a 3.3 rating with an 11 share and was watched by 8.04 million people, making it Fox's highest rated show of the night.

+Themes and analysis

+Anna Maria Bounds cites this episode as an examination of high net worth preppers who face a dilemma of who should be saved, stating: